Hydrogen diffusion in TiCr$_2$H$_x$ Laves phases: A combined ab initio and machine-learning-potential study: Methodology

 \subsection{Hydrogen migration barriers from DFT}

 DFT calculations were conducted using VASP\,6.2.1~\cite{furthmuller_dimer_1996,kresse_efficiency_1996,kresse_ultrasoft_1999} with a plane-wave basis and with the projector augmented-wave (PAW) method~\cite{blochl_projector_1994}.
 The exchange--correlation energy was obtained using the generalized gradient approximation (GGA) in the Perdew--Burke--Ernzerhof (PBE) form~\cite{perdew_generalized_1996}.
 The valence electron configurations in the PAW potentials were $[\text{Ne}] 3s^2 3p^6 4s^2 3d^2$, $[\text{Ar}] 4s^1 3d^5$ and $1s^1$ for Ti, Cr, and H atoms, respectively.
 The plane-wave energy cutoff was set to 400\,eV.
 Unless otherwise specified, all calculations were conducted with supercell models of a $2 \times 2 \times 2$ expansion of the primitive C15 unit cell and a $2 \times 2 \times 1$ expansion of the C14 unit cell, each containing 48 metal atoms, as visualized in Figure~\ref{fig:wyckoff}.
+(The impact of the supercell size on the binding and migration energies of hydrogen was examined for various expansions to ensure convergence of the DFT values; see Sec.~\textcolor{violet}{S1} in the supplementary materials (SM) for details.)
 The reciprocal space was sampled with a $\Gamma$-centered $k$-point mesh of $4 \times 4 \times 4$ for both the C15 and the C14 supercell models along with the Methfessel--Paxton smearing~\cite{methfessel_high-precision_1989} with a width of 0.1\,eV.
 Electronic self-consistent-field iterations were performed until the energy convergence threshold of $1 \times 10^{-5}$\,eV was reached.
 Spin-polarization was not considered, as it does not affect the energies and the forces on atoms at any hydrogen concentration relevant to the present study~\cite{KUMAR2025121319}.